Little Spire Russian Sage

 The bluish-purple flowers attract those butterflies.
 Make sure to plant them in a space where you can see these local visitors.
 If you want to smell the spicy scent of the shrubs, it is a great idea to place them along a pathway to enjoy the aroma.
 The Little Spire Russian sage is an exceptional plant for those containers and pots.
 These shrubs are an alternative to lavender plants, and you can use them in spaces to achieve that same visual appeal.

 Little Spire Russian Sage Planting and Care

 The Little Spire Russian sage is a great plant for gardeners who don’t have much time to tend to their yards.
 This sage needs minimal care, and it will thrive in USDA hardiness zones 4 to 9.
 It can tolerate most soils, but it requires well-draining conditions.
 Russian sage can die if there is too much water at the roots.
 If your landscape is overwatered, the roots will rot.

 If you live in a colder climate, then the Little Spire sage often needs to be cut back.
 You can protect the roots with a light layer of mulch.
 For those in warmer climates, this sage can stay around as an ornamental garden shrub during the colder months.
-However, leaving the shrub in your yard is not always recommended.
 No matter where you live, you might want to cut down this sage in the late winter to early spring.
 With this cutting, you can ensure that new growth appears for the upcoming growing season.